INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/03 - Block Ciphers/03 - Block Ciphers.md

 So far we have seen ways of making ciphers more secure by making the key larger.
-Each block is — so far — encrypted with the same key (unless the plaintext is smaller than the b-block size).
+Each block is—for now—encrypted with the same key (unless the plaintext is smaller than the b-block size).

 ****
 ## Advanced Encryption Standard (AES)

 Replacement of DES since 2001.
 The point was to be as secure as 3DES, but quicker and overall more performant.

+> [!Info]- Origin of AES
-	*NIST organised a cryptography tournament where each applicant had to design the most secure, performant, quick, reliable, widely-usable symmetric algorithm possible.
+> NIST organised a cryptography tournament where each applicant had to design the most secure, performant, quick, reliable, widely-usable symmetric algorithm possible.
-	5 of them remained in competition :
+> 5 of them remained in competition:
-	- **Rijndael (won and became AES)**
+>    - **Rijndael (won and became AES)**
-	- Serpent (most secure but a little too slow)
+>    - Serpent (most secure but a little too slow)
-	- Twofish
+>    - Twofish
-	- RC6 (RSA Organisation)
+>    - RC6 (RSA Organisation)
-	- Mars (IBM)*
+>    - Mars (IBM)

 Block size is of 128 bits long.
 The key can be 128, 192 or 256 bits long.
 The amount of rounds depends on the length of the key (the larger it is, the more rounds).